pooltogether/v4-docs/docs/design/LiquidationPairs.md

 ## Market Price is Higher

-In this scenario the market is trading the prize tokens at a higher price than the liquidator.
+In this scenario the market is trading the POOL at a higher price than the liquidator.
 Remember our earlier observation: a rational user will only capture the above market rate for tokens.
 Users will only arbitrage up until the market rate:

 <img src='/img/v5/yield-liquidation/ValueOfTokenRises.png' />